michaelkolesidis/monsters-in-space/README.md

 # monsters_in_space
 Monsters moving through space.
-Click mouse for stars.
+Click for stars.